danielholmstrom/dictalchemy/README.md

 * dictalchemy\_exclude: List of properties that should be excluded by default(default empty)
 * dictalchemy\_exclude\_underscore: Exclude properties starting with an underscore(default True)
+* dictalchemy\_include: List of properties that should be included by default(default empty)
 * dictalchemy\_fromdict\_allow\_pk: If True the primary key may be updated with fromdict()

 ## make\_class\_dictable()